-Concealed Carrier Arrested On Felony Assault Charges Following Shooting
+UPDATED: Concealed Carrier Arrested For Felony Assault Following Shooting, Cleared Of Charges

 MINNEAPOLIS, MINNESOTA — A man with a concealed carry permit was the one taken away in handcuffs after an altercation on the street a few days ago.
 While the details are slim, it may seem that the charges come from shooting at a fleeing suspect.